deis/deis/contrib/ec2/README.md

 Please wait for it to come up, then run ./initialize-ec2-cluster.sh
 ```

+## Initialize the cluster
-6. Once the cluster is up, get the hostname of any of the machines from EC2, set
+Once the cluster is up, get the hostname of any of the machines from EC2, set
 FLEETCTL_TUNNEL, then run [the init script][init-script] to bootstrap the cluster
 remotely:
 ```console